Key Points

 - Confirm at least one viable exit path.

-Step 1: Underwrite the property conservatively
+Step 1: Underwrite conservatively

-Step 2: Evaluate financing and management load
+Step 2: Test financing and management reality

 Inputs To Gather